 I’ve attached several pictures from my yard of what I think may be grub/mole-induced damage, but I’m not sure.
 I purchased a grub-killing fertilizer (containing 0.25% Imidacloprid) which suggests to contact your local Extension Office for the optimal time of year for application in your region.
 I just mowed yesterday, so if I should apply, I could do so now.
 I would appreciate if you could check the images, and let me know if you think I do have a mole / grub issue, and if so, the optimal time of year for application in Ottawa County for such a treatment.
 I am not very educated in this area, and am open to any and all suggestions as to the root (no pun intended...) cause and corresponding countermeasures.
 I bought some mole killing fake worms, but am not sure if I’m deal with moles or not, or if this is best approach.
 Thank you in advance for your feedback and suggestions.

 What’s this?
 On Magnolia.
 Ottawa County.

-Ottawa County MI trees and shrubs about 1 month ago
+Ottawa County MI trees and shrubs 5 months ago

 I would appreciate any help in identifying this tree/vine that is growing throughout an area of my yard that I have let stay wild as it contains dew berries and wild roses among other plants.
 The plant that concerns me ends up growing quite high around existing trees and gets intertwined in their branches.
 The stem can become 1 1/2 to 2 inches in diameter.
 I have tried sawing through the base branches near the ground (these are often in a cluster), but this seems to result in propagating more shoots.
 I'm attaching a couple of pictures of the leaves and stems of the top of one of the smaller plants.
 Please let me know if any additional pictures or descriptions would be helpful in identifying the plant.
 Any suggestions for controlling it would also be appreciated.